Victon

-Victon (빅톤; stylized as VICTON, an acronym for Voice to New World) is a South Korean boy group formed in 2016 by IST Entertainment.
-The group is composed of six members: Han Seung-woo, Kang Seung-sik, Lim Se-jun, Do Han-se, Choi Byung-chan and Jung Su-bin.
+Victon (빅톤; stylized as VICTON, an acronym for Voice to New World) is a South Korean boy group formed in 2016 by IST Entertainment (formerly A Cube Entertainment, Plan A Entertainment, and Play M Entertainment).
+The group is composed of six members: Seungwoo, Seungsik, Sejun, Hanse, Byungchan and Subin.
+Originally a septet, Chan left the group on October 11, 2022, after being charged for driving under the influence (DUI).
 They debuted on November 9, 2016, with their extended play Voice to New World.
-Originally a septet, Heo Chan left the group on October 11, 2022.

 History

 Pre-debut

 Members Chan, Seungwoo, Seungsik and Byungchan joined A Cube Entertainment in 2014 and were among the company's first batch of male trainees.
 Hanse and Sejun joined a year later, followed by last-minute addition, former Cube Entertainment trainee Subin.
 Several of the members had experience working with their label-mates whilst still trainees, having been back-up dancers for Apink at their 2015 "Pink Island" concerts and recorded backing vocals for Huh Gak's album.